 Andrew worked for a major retail company.
 He noticed senior colleagues were not correctly recording the stock and were taking items.
 He had good reason to believe they were then taking these items and selling them for personal profit.

 Whilst what was happening was wrong, Andrew was reluctant to say anything.
 The people carrying out the theft were his seniors and they were threatening and aggressive towards staff.
 The atmosphere at work was unpleasant but Andrew knew he and could lose his job if he said anything.
 And worse than that they knew where he lived.
 Andrew was scared they would target him outside of work and make his life difficult.

-Eventually Andrew contacted contacted a third party – his union – for advice.
+Eventually, Andrew contacted a third party – his union – for advice.
 They alerted the company to the theft whilst keeping Andrew’s identity confidential.
 Security and procedures were tightened.
-Within weeks two individuals were caught red handed.
+Within weeks two individuals were caught red-handed.
 The atmosphere at work improved significantly for all the staff.

 Once Joanne was left with her co-workers she witnessed raw meats being prepared on chopping boards also used for cooked produce.
 She also saw meats regularly prepared on the same surfaces as vegetarian produce.
 Whilst she liked her new colleagues and did not want to be seen as a ‘snitch’ Joanne was very concerned by what she saw and the potential food poisoning threat it posed to the consumers.

 There are many other examples of whistleblowing.
-These examples give an idea of how it could impact on you and your organisation.
-Your organisation should have a whistleblower policy which will outline a whistleblower procedure to follow if you suspect wrongdoing.
+These examples give an idea of how it could impact you and your organisation.
+Your organisation should have a whistleblower policy that will outline a whistleblower procedure to follow if you suspect wrongdoing.

-Engage in learning provide whistleblowing training which explores what whistle blowing is, how the law protects whistleblowers and steps that can be taken if you suspect something within or outside your organisation.
+Engage in Learning provide training that explores what whistleblowing is, how the law protects whistleblowers and steps that can be taken if you suspect something within or outside your organisation.